studioespresso/craft-defaulttab/README.md

 ## Settings
 - Tab title: set the title for your default tab
-- Use title field: enable this give each new section a title field (only applies to Single sections)
+- Use title field: enabling this gives each new section a title field (only applies to Single sections)

 Brought to you by [Studio Espresso](https://studioespresso.co)